Wendy Petrie's hilarious response to failed live cross on Breakfast

 No matter how slick an operation, every now and then live television succumbs to an unforeseen issue that leaves presenters out of words and grinning into the camera for much longer than anyone is comfortable with.

-But for veteran broadcaster Wendy Petrie, who found herself stuck in a failed live cross on TVNZ's Breakfast this morning, she kept viewers entertained with something much more lively than a stayed smile.
+But for veteran broadcaster Wendy Petrie, who found herself stuck in a failed live cross on TVNZ's Breakfast this morning, she kept viewers entertained with something much more lively than a staid smile.

 As Petrie told viewers, "And here is your business market update for the morning," an upbeat track began to play.
 But instead of graphics appearing, the camera remained on Petrie whose smile slowly extended to show some teeth.